 When wade fishing smaller waters you are often walking up the streambed or along the bank making casts directly upstream of your position.
 In these scenarios you need to be quite aggressive with your twitching technique as the current is bringing your flies back to you.
 A fast strip, similar to stripping a streamer is required.
 Strip just enough to keep up with the fly to produce a twitch followed by a dead drift.
 This is the most difficult position from which to twitch hoppers and experiment with the results.
 Typically on fast moving streams the twitch is not as critical.
 On small streams with slow currents the twitch can often be very effective and help turn the heads of trout that may otherwise ignore your hopper.
 Make sure to experiment with the frequency of twitches as well.
 On smaller waters you may only need one or two sporadic twitches to make a difference.

+Twitching hoppers on casts that are perpendicular to the current is very efficient and often the most effective approach on larger waters where you have more room.
+This is also the most common method when float fishing from a drift boat.
 Hopper fishing while float fishing is highly effective and allows you to cover a lot of water.
 Fish that take a hopper pattern nearly always do it on the first cast to a new patch of water.
 Floating allows you to continuously present your fly to new fish on each cast.
 The most effective way to twitch hoppers while floating is to cast directly your flies at a 90 degree angle (so perpendicular to the current, directly sideways from your position in the boat vs. the current direction).
 When you cast perpendicular to the current you can use a combination of a small upstream mend with a short strip to twitch the hopper.
 Keep the strips short, just a few inches of fly line.
 It also can be helpful to lift the rod to about shoulder height while keeping the rod “flat” or parallel to the water.
 The higher rod position makes the mend/strip easier and more efficient.
 This mend with a short strip technique slowly retrieves the hopper back towards the boat.
 The mend ensures that in between twitches the hopper dead drifts.
 This deadly technique perfectly matches the kicking and swimming motion of natural hopper in the water.
+This same approach works well when wading big water.
+Generally the most efficient way to twitch hoppers is casting perpendicular to your position.
+This method allows for efficient "twitches" while also allowing for a dead drift between twitches.

 Tip 5: Downstream skate with a twitch

 The final technique that you can experiment with is to let your hopper swing down and across the current while twitching it.
-This is a great wade fishing technique on large waters when you have somewhat uniform currents such as a large flat or a tailout of a pool.
+This is a great wade fishing technique on large waters when you have somewhat uniform currents such as a large flat or a tail-out of a pool.
 The cast angle starts at about a 90 degree angler.
 As the fly swings down and below keep the rod high and use the mend and strip technique.
 You can also experiment with simply holding the rod high but flat while rhythmically wiggling the rod trip side to side while slowly stripping some line in (think Alaskan mousing techniques).
 The hopper will produce a wake across the current as it twitches.
-Although natural hoppers don’t actually swim this aggressively the technique can still produce some great action.
+Although natural hoppers don’t actually swim this aggressively the technique can still produce some great action and can really turn some heads when fish get greedy.
 Often the waking hopper will produce many more “eats” than a dead drifted hopper.
 This same technique can also be used on tail outs of large rivers while float fishing if the oarsman rows aggressively to slow the boat to allow a swing.
 Tail outs can hold some large fish and this is a great technique to try in these reaches.

 Few techniques can rival the excitement enjoyed watching large trout rise to a large hopper pattern.
 If you want to increase your success rate during terrestrial season you owe it to yourself to begin experimenting with adding some action to your hoppers!